 History is big.
 We shouldn’t expect it to be simple.
 But we’d like it to be as simple as possible.
 When we study the errors of others, we see that nonsense often conceals the obvious.
 And what is nonsense, to those who believe in it?
 To a Catholic, what is the Trinity?
 A mystery.
 Some things are truly mysterious.
 But others have simple explanations.
 The Trinity is a compromise designed by a standards committee.
 History 1, mystery 0.

-I hate to beat this colonialism thing to death, but there is an odd little op-ed in the Times this morning.
+I hate to beat this colonialism thing to death, but there is an odd little op-ed this morning by former Times foreign correspondent John Darnton.
 It’s about Robert Mugabe and T. S. Eliot.
 It’s short and worth a read.

 Because why should John Darnton apologize?
 What could he possibly be sorry for?
 You apologize when you’re responsible for something bad that has happened.
 President Mugabe is clearly a bad egg.
 But how could Mr. Darnton and his Quill Club friends be responsible for him?
 They are reporters, that’s all.
 They report.
 You decide.
 And yet there is that phrase—“responsible journalism.”